tanbryan/ai-mv-generator/README.md

 ## Test Directory

-In the `test` directory, you will find sample outputs based on the "Love Story" by Taylor Swift lyrics file:
+In the `test` directory, after running, you will find sample outputs based on the "Love Story" by Taylor Swift lyrics file:

 - `LoveStory-TaylorSwift.mp4`: The final generated video.
+- `background.mp4`: Clean pre generated background video.
 - `generated_prompts.json`: The JSON file containing the detailed prompts generated for the images.
 - `logo.png`: The generated logo for the music video.
 - `results.json`: The JSON file containing the results from each agent.